Warning

 *

-* WARNING: This is a very unsafe endpoint as you can fetch all accounts with an ID the is incremental!
+* WARNING: This is a very unsafe endpoint as you can fetch all accounts with an ID that is incremental!
 The idea is

 * just to show what is possible!
 And that with this possibility you can create serious security holes!